 - Transfer to a lightly greased pie pan or small glass baking dish and press until uniformly flat and it comes up the edges 1.5-2 inches, making a crust (see photo).
 It doesn’t have to be perfect, just make sure there are no gaps or cracks.
 Cover with plastic wrap and refrigerate or set on counter until filling is chilled.

 - When the pudding is ready, place a glass mixing bowl in the freezer to chill for a few minutes so you can prepare your coconut whipped cream (make sure the can has been chilled overnight to harden – otherwise it won’t whip).

 - Without shaking or tipping the can, remove the top and gently scoop out the top thick, solid portion of the coconut milk, known as the cream.
 Leave the clear liquid at the bottom of the can and reserve this for smoothies or other uses.

 - Beat the cream to incorporate it.
 At this point it should start firming up, but if not add a couple Tbsp of tapioca flour and it should thicken right up!
 Then add in desired amount of powdered sugar 1 Tbsp at a time, as well as the vanilla extract.
 Cover and refrigerate until serving the pie.

 - Once the crust and filling are both ready, pour the pudding over the crust and spread to smooth.
 Let it chill for several more hours or ideally, overnight.
 Top with coconut cream when serving.
 Will keep for several days covered in the fridge.

-RELEVANT BLOGGER RESOURCES: How to Take Photos at Night + How to Edit Dark Photos
+RELEVANT BLOGGER RESOURCE: How to Edit Dark Photos